-Our TWFE estimates in columns (1) and (2) show little effect of NP FPA on WIC enrollment when including the full sample.
-However, when removing the first three years post-FPA, we find large and significant effects of expanding NP SOP on WIC enrollment in the longer run.
-Our SA estimates in Panel B corroborate this pattern, though we do find significant, albeit smaller effects when using the whole sample.
-Specifically, our SA estimates show that NP FPA increases WIC enrollment by 3.6%, but the effect rises to 5.3% after 3 years of FPA.
+Our TWFE estimates in columns (1) and (2) show little effect of NP FPA on WIC enrollment in the first three years post-policy.
+However, starting in years 4-5 post-FPA, we find that in this longer run period there are large and significant effects of expanding NP SOP on WIC.
+Our SA estimates in Panel B corroborate this pattern.
+Specifically, our SA estimates show that NP FPA increases WIC enrollment by 4.0% in years 4-5 post-FPA, 4.2% in years 6-7, and 6.8% in years 8-9 post-FPA.

 The event studies for logged total enrollment are presented in Figure 3.
-While the results in Table 2 are at the monthly level, the event studies are collapsed to the year level.
 In blue diamonds we present the TWFE estimates and in red triangles we show the SA estimates.
 The two estimations yield very similar results.
 We draw two main conclusions from these plots.
-First, all of the pre-period estimates are insignificant, suggesting that states where SOP was expanded experienced similar pre-FPA trends in WIC enrollment as states where SOP was not expanded.
+First, all of the pre-period estimates are insignificant and display no evidence of a systematic trend, suggesting that states where SOP was expanded experienced similar pre-FPA trends in WIC enrollment as states where SOP was not expanded.
 This suggests that treated states would have experienced similar trends as comparison states had FPA not been granted, supporting the identification assumption of parallel trends.
 Second, the first three years post-FPA show little change in WIC enrollment.
-In the fourth year, we observe an uptick in WIC enrollment rates, which continues to grow before stabilizing after a decade post-FPA.
-This supports the existing literature which finds that the effects of NP FPA take years to materialize (Smith 2021, McMichael 2023), and motivates our analysis from column (3) of Table 2 which removes the first 3 years post-FPA to estimate a longer run effect of NP FPA.
+In the fourth year, we observe an uptick in WIC enrollment rates, which continues to grow even a decade post-FPA.
+This supports the existing literature which finds that the effects of NP FPA take years to materialize given rigidities in contracts, practice agreements, and within-practice norms (Smith 2021, McMichael 2023).

-The previous results suggest that expanding NP SOP increases total WIC enrollment.
+The previous results suggest that expanding NP SOP increases total WIC enrollment in the longer run (after four years of FPA).
 However, total WIC enrollment consists of the sum of women, infants, and children enrollment.
-In Table 3, we estimate the effect of NP FPA on each type of WIC enrollment separately.
-For all specifications, we report estimates after removing the first 3 years post-FPA.
+In Table 3, we estimate the dynamic effects of NP FPA on each type of WIC enrollment separately.
 For both the TWFE and SA estimates, we find that the effect of NP FPA on WIC enrollment is driven by increases in the enrollment of women and children.
-Namely, SA estimates in Panel B indicate that NP FPA increases the enrollment of women by 6.2% and children by 5.6% after 3 years of NP FPA.
-The SA estimator also indicates that the enrollment of infants increases by 3.6%, but since those results are not replicated in the TWFE or our later robustness check using the Borusyak, Jaravel, and Spiess (2024) estimator we are not confident in this finding and believe it could be a result of the estimation method.
+Namely, SA estimates indicate that NP FPA increases the enrollment of women by 7.2% and children by 8.4% in years 8-9 post implementation.
+The TWFE estimator also indicates that the enrollment of infants increases by 4.5% in years 8-9 post-FPA, but this finding is not replicated in neither the SA estimation nor the Borusyak, Jaravel, and Spiess (2024) estimation, suggesting that this finding could be a result of the estimation method.
 Further, since around 80% of all eligible infants participate in WIC (as shown in Figure 1), it is possible that expanding NP SOP did not induce a sufficiently large change to move the margins in the already high participation of infants.